pluralsight/guides/published/ruby-ruby-on-rails/reactrb-showcase/article.md

 Run the `webpack` command again, and restart your rails server.

-If you refresh your browser now and open the JavaScript console we will be able to interact with React Bootstrap
+If you refresh your browser now and open the JavaScript console we will be able to interact with React Bootstrap by typing:

 	ReactBootstrap